prisconapoli/mercury/README.md

 ### Dispatcher and retry policy
 The dispatching mechanism is straightforward.
-Every request carries a list (called attempts) containing the name of previous failed attempts to send the message.
+Every request carries a list (called attempts) containing the name of all the mail services that have failed to send the message.
 An empty list identifies a new request, while a no-empty list identifies a message that has not been dispatched for some reason.
-If is a new message, the mail providers is selected it randomly and the value is added in attempts .
+If is a new message, the mail providers is selected randomly and the value is added in attempts.
 However, if the list is not empty, the dispatcher will try to select a new providers that has not been used in the past.
+Every mail service is wrapped around a circuit breaker object, which monitors for failures.
+In this way, the dispatching will not try select a broken provider, e.g. network connection, wrong credentials.

-If no providers are available, the dispatcher log a new event 'DISCARDED' and no more attempts are done.
+If a provider is not available to serve the current request, the dispatcher log a new event 'DISCARDED' and no more attempts are done.

-The choice to store the attempts can seem unusual, but it allows to have many stateless dispatcher in the application.
+The choice to store with the request also the list of the past attempts has a cost of space and bytes sent over the network, but it allows to have many stateless dispatcher in the application.
 When something goes wrong, the only thing that a dispatcher has to do is check the 'history' of the request to figure out what was wrong.

 ### Technology Stack
-As last step, I have investigated the best technologies to develop what I had in mind.
+I investigated different technologies to develop what I had in mind.
 I ended up to choose Python and the Flask microframework to build this initial version of M3rcury.
 Flask has the advantage to be easy to learn and largely adopted to build web applications.
 It is well documented (tons of tutorials, books and videos on-line) and well integrated with a large number of extensions to support typical use cases, e.g. web forms, databases, working queue, caching, test automation.

 Below is described the final technology stack: